techyourchance/TechYourChance-Android-Application/README.md

 Presentation layer logic is organized according to [MVC architectural pattern](https://www.techyourchance.com/mvc-android-1/).

-Funcitonal flows in the app are encapsulated into [Use Case](https://www.techyourchance.com/how-to-use-case-interactor-kotlin/) classes.
+Functional flows in the app are encapsulated into [Use Case](https://www.techyourchance.com/how-to-use-case-interactor-kotlin/) classes.

 The logic responsible for [navigation between screens](https://www.techyourchance.com/navigation-between-screens-android/) is encapsulated in `ScreensNavigator` class.